YirenGou/Gou-and-Liu-2025/README.md

 "Diabase_Rheology.py": Code used to calculate viscosity profiles of different materials at depths 0-30 km.

-"Diabase_Serpentinization": Code used to calculate viscosity profiles of serpentinized greenstone sequences.
+"Diabase_Serpentinization.py": Code used to calculate viscosity profiles of serpentinized greenstone sequences.